mattduffield/validator/README.md

 }
 ```

-As you can see, the engine tries to create intelligent validation messages when there occurs a failure.
+As you can see, the engine tries to create intelligent validation messages when a failure happens.
 However, you can override this at any time.
 Here is an example of a schema that overrides the age error message:

 ``` javascript
 var schema = {